elizabethdrew/restaurant-review-be/README.md

 **Class: `SecurityUser`**
 - **Description:** This class represents a security user in the application, which is used by the Spring Security framework to manage authentication and authorization.
 It implements the **`UserDetails`** interface and wraps a **`UserEntity`** object.
 - **Methods:**
     - **`getAuthorities()`**: Returns a collection of granted authorities for the user, which represent their roles in the application.
-In this case, it returns a singleton list containing a **`SimpleGrantedAuthority`** object with the user's role.
+In this case, it returns a list containing a **`SimpleGrantedAuthority`** object with the user's role.
     - **`getPassword()`**: Returns the password of the user.
     - **`getUsername()`**: Returns the username of the user.
     - **`getId()`**: Returns the ID of the user.